kisssdev/aurelia-kis-oidc/README.md

 const userIdClaimSelector = profile => profile.emails[0];
  ```

-If you do not define this option the default claim used is the __name__ claim.
+If you do not define this option, the default claim used is the __name__ claim.

 ### `reconnectPrompt`